 Since the school year ended I have already read six books, including the very powerful An American Requiem by James Carroll and the beautifully worded Let me be Frank with You by Richard Ford.
 Currently I am reading a World War II story called Everyone Brave is Forgiven by Chris Cleave.
 It is good and I am enjoying a leisurely read, although it is sometimes so good I cannot put it down.

-As for writing, I have to confess I haven’t done much lately, primarily because I have recently finished my second book (more about that later).
+As for writing, I have to confess I haven’t done much lately, primarily because I have recently finished my second book called Dear Elvis .
 So instead of writing, I am editing – and editing – and editing.
 I have edited this new book too many times already, although I suspect there is no such thing as too much editing.
 All I have left to do now is to read the manuscript one more time - out loud and to myself.

-I moved recently, a forty-five minute drive away from my previous residence, and forty minutes away from the park with the one-mile track where I used to walk.
-While out for breakfast one morning, the waitress told me about a park that is close to my house.
+I moved recently, a forty-five minute drive away from my previous residence, away from my work, and away from the park with the one-mile track where I used to walk.
+While out for breakfast one morning, the waitress told me about a park that is close to the new house.
 But alas, she said it is a track that is only three-quarters of a mile.
 Perfect!
 That leaves plenty of time for meditation, which I usually do in the evening, but sometimes outdoors, on the back porch, while listening to the birds or to wind chimes.

-So yes, summertime and “practicing retirement” can be exhausting- see Au Revoir Paris at http://www.tonimccloe.com/2016/08/au-revoir-paris.html - it can also be exhilarating.
+So yes, while summertime and “practicing retirement” can be as exhausting as it was last year (see Au Revoir Paris at http://www.tonimccloe.com/2016/08/au-revoir-paris.html) - it can also be exhilarating.